 Bring a credit card with plenty of headroom and a bag with space to stash – Knightsbridge is the motherland of luxury shopping.
 Actually, forget the bag, Mulberry’s at the end of the street.

-Baby cots are free for ages two and under; extra beds for older kids are £50 a night.
-Babysitting can be arranged with a local nanny for £8 an hour (four-hour minimum) and £10 taxi fare.
+Baby cots are free for ages two and under; extra beds for older available for an additional cost.
+Babysitting can also be arranged.

 Sustainability efforts